Skip to main content

 Oregon State Flag An official website of the State of Oregon »

-Businesses have a large role to play in reducing waste, pollution and impacts on global climate change.
+People who own and operate businesses have a large role to play in reducing waste, pollution and impacts on global climate change.
+The benefits of employing pollution reduction techniques are:

 • Increased marketability as a "green" business; and